AusAlert: Functionality

 Devices receiving alerts under the new system would display an on-screen message that cannot be easily dismissed.
-The technology would allow for multilingual messaging, but it is not clear yet how this functionality would be utilised by the NMS and what languages messages would be offered in.
-Location targeting under the new system would allow an area as small as a one-kilometre radius to be defined, and would also enable messages to be sent to individual local government areas (LGAs).
+Messaging will align to the new Australian Warning System, but messages will only be in English.
+Location targeting under the new system would allow an area as small as a one-kilometre radius to be defined (down to 160 m area), and would also enable messages to be sent to individual local government areas.